 - Know yourself.
 Are you passive or aggressive?
 Are you calm and reasonable or do you get worked up and angry?Some divorce lawyers make offers that will knowingly anger the other party to lower their expectations early on.
 Work very hard to prepare yourself to hear offers and statements that are not true or that are patently ridiculous and do your best not to be affected by them.

 Stick with the plan.

 - Prepare yourself for pressure.
 Mediators want to settle cases.
 That is how they measure their success.
 Be prepared to be pressured by the mediator to settle or make concessions.There is nothing wrong with making concessions, and both parties have to make hard choices in order to settle.
 Just be prepared for it and if the issue you are being pressed on is very important to you, do not concede the point just to make other people happy.

 If you are people pleaser who hates conflict, consider making certain statements early on that make it clear that certain issues are off the table.
 It is also a good idea to take a break for five minutes before conceding major points.

 Find Out What Mediation Rights You Have by Contacting a Raleigh Family Lawyer

-Mediation is process designed to help people settle disputes between themselves without having a Judge impose a settlement upon them.
+Mediation, otherwise known as collaborative divorce, is process designed to help people settle disputes between themselves without having a Judge impose a settlement upon them.
 Settlement saves money, heartache, and in most cases involving children it results in a better agreement for parents.
 If you are facing a divorce or child custody dispute, contact a local divorce lawyer and learn more about your rights and how to prepare and succeed in divorce related mediation.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.